bick/placeholder/README.md

 **Optional**

-Override the default font size by adding `fontsize=` (in pixels) to the URL.
+Override the default font size by adding `fontSize=` (in pixels) to the URL.
 For example, to force the text to be 40px:

 ```
 https://placeholderjs.com/500x500&text=Hello+World!&fontsize=40